daemonic01/Glyph.Flow/README.md

 **Glyph.Flow** is a minimalist, keyboard-driven TUI workflow manager built with Python and [Textual](https://github.com/Textualize/textual).
 It allows you to define hierarchical structures such as projects, phases, tasks, and subtasks, and manage them directly from the terminal.

-This is an early prototype (v0.1.0a2), mainly focused on backend data modeling and command parsing.
+This is an early prototype (v0.1.0a4), mainly focused on backend data modeling and command parsing.

 ---

 ## 🔧 Features

+- Layered logging system with message catalog (`log.key`, `log.help`)
+- Unified system messages with INFO/WARNING/ERROR/SUCCESS/DEBUG/HELP levels
+- Command history navigation (Up/Down arrows)
 - Universal tree structure based on a flexible `Node` class
 - Unique hierarchical segmented ID generation for all nodes
 - Type-checked schema (e.g. Project > Phase > Task > Subtask)